 While the first example asks people to think about the question and make a choice, the second example states what your client can immediately achieve.
 Your ad copy should mirror the intent of the client you want by thinking about what they need to end their search on your website: information, a solution, or something more.

-This is a beautiful place for A/B testing (more on that later!) and to practice using specific language.
+This is a beautiful place for A/B testing (more on that later!) and to practice using a specific language.
 And it’s exactly that specific language that leads to our second method.

-Method 2: Utilize descriptions that connect
+Method 2: Utilize Descriptions That Connect

 To maximize your ad spend, your ads should be as specific as the intent of your clients.
 This is where using clear descriptions of the product and its use(s) come in.